 All raw data collected throughout the Seagrass-Watch program is the property of the individual/group/institution (Principal) who collected it, and Seagrass-Watch Ltd is custodian.
-When a Principal (data collector) submits data to Seagrass-Watch HQ, they do so under the proviso that Seagrass-Watch HQ can conduct a data quality assessment as part of the Seagrass-Watch program's QAQC protocols and that the validated data is available for condition and trend reporting at location, regional, state, national and global scales (e.g., State of the Environment).
+When a Principal (data collector) submits data to Seagrass-Watch HQ, they do so under the agreement that Seagrass-Watch HQ can conduct a data quality assessment as part of the Seagrass-Watch program's QAQC protocols and that the validated data is available for condition and trend reporting at local, regional, state, national and global scales.
 Copies of raw data are provided to third parties only when permission from the Principal is provided.